sahithyajain/CodeCraft-JavaScript/39-Objects/README.md

 ## 🌟 What is an Object?

 An **object** is used to store related information together.
+An object is an actual thing containing data.

 For example, a student has a **name, age, and course**.